jsdelivrbot/tutorial/docs/9-comps/9-comps.md

 7. In your browser, the admin app should now be available at http://[Droplet IP]:8081.
 You can find the Droplet IP Address in your list of Droplets in your Digital Ocean account.
 You can trigger a bake with http://[Droplet IP]:8081/api/bake?secret=123&folder=/myfolder.

-as root:
-adduser app_user
-usermod -aG sudo app_user
-su app_user
-cd /home/app_user
+How to install Codiad:
-sudo apt-get install apache2 php7.0 libapache2-mod-php7.0
-sudo service apache2 restart
-sudo rm -rfv /var/www/html/*
-sudo git clone https://github.com/Codiad/Codiad /var/www/html/ (work with latest) sudo touch /var/www/html/config.php sudo chown www-data:www-data -R /var/www/html/
-go to http://your_ip
+- get a DO Ubuntu 16.04 image (Codeanywhere(CA) let's you buy the 512mb machine, which is 'temporarily sold out' on DO site, and make sure you take the $10 credit via CA) as root: adduser app_user (or whatever) usermod -aG sudo app_user su app_user cd /home/app_user sudo apt-get install apache2 php7.0 libapache2-mod-php7.0 sudo service apache2 restart sudo rm -rfv /var/www/html/* sudo git clone https://github.com/Codiad/Codiad /var/www/html/ (work with latest master) sudo touch /var/www/html/config.php sudo chown www-data:www-data -R /var/www/html/ go to http://your_ip